The beautiful and diverse landscape of Chile in photos

 You’ll tour the poignant archaeological site of Ahu Akivi, the temple ruins of Akahanga, see where...

 Plaza de las Armas Square

 This is the largest ahu, or stone sculpture on Easter Island.
 On the ahu stand 15 stone statues depicting human beings.
-The human sculptures are referred to as the moai in local dialect.
+The human sculptures are known as the moai in the local dialect.
 A massive 18-tonne moai stands a short distance from its smaller counterparts.

 The Towers, Torres del Paine National Park